Coronavirus (COVID-19) Resources and Guidelines

 Staff will isolate in their offices and limit contact with public.

 Staff will live stream three times a week Tuesday – Thursday.

-The Wood Center staff will work from home and the building will be closed to the public beginning on 7/15.
+The Wood Center building will be closed to the public beginning on 7/15.
 We will continue the current to livestream schedule.
 The person responsible for the live stream will be in the office and phone calls will be forwarded to cellphones.

 We have been in touch with everyone who has frequently visited the center to inform them of the closure and will send an email to the 400+ contacts that we have to inform them as well.

 Main building closed to public.
 Restrooms remain open to the traveling public.